 It is also the home of the Journal of Victorian Culture, now being published three times a year by the Centre in association with our new publisher, Taylor & Francis.

 We are developing links with other Victorian Studies Centres across the country, and hold an annual colloquium with colleagues studying British Culture at Cergy-Pontoise University in Paris.
-In early 2013, we will be hosting Towards the Metropolis, a two-day conference on the interaction between metropolis and colony, town and country, city and province.
-We are also working on collaborations with local museums and art galleries.
+In early 2013, we hosted Towards the Metropolis, a two-day conference on the interaction between metropolis and colony, town and country, city and province.
+We are also continuing to work on collaborations with local museums and art galleries.

 Leeds Trinity University is a company limited by guarantee and a registered charity Company No 6305220.
 VAT Reg No. 170 9882 32